AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 uid: community-invite
 ---

-# Part 2: Invite a tenant to a community
+# Step 2: Invite a tenant to a community

 Before another tenant can join your community, you must send them an invitation, they must accept it, and then you must confirm it.
 In other words, you must complete a three-step handshake that requires collaboration with another tenant.